swiftlang/swift-evolution/proposals/0295-codable-synthesis-for-enums-with-associated-values.md

 }
 ```

-An enum case without associated values would encode the same as one where all values have labels,
+An enum case without associated values would be encoded as `true` value.
 i.e.

 ```swift